 - Creating well-crafted titles and meta descriptions that are both SEO-friendly and compelling to potential visitors.

-- Structuring your content with clear, organized headers and subheaders that help users and search engines navigate the page easily.
+- Structuring your content with clear, organized headers and subleaders that help users and search engines navigate the page easily.

 - Ensuring images are optimized with descriptive alt text, so search engines can index them properly and users with disabilities can access your content.